 Reducing emphasis on Step 1 may reduce test-taking apprehension that undergraduate medical students may have felt in years past, but proponents of equitable evaluations suggest test administrators should focus on increasing the number of objective measures available for a student’s assessment for residency rather than reduce them.

-Consequences: “Each time the student challenges the Step 1 exam, they will risk depleting the number of attempts they have to pass their first Board Exam,” cautioned Dr. Wolf.
+Consequences of USMLE pass fail scoring: “Each time the student challenges the Step 1 exam, they will risk depleting the number of attempts they have to pass their first Board Exam,” cautioned Dr. Wolf.

 Isn’t Pass/Fail scoring intended to reduce the academic stress that undergraduate students face when they start medical school?